Introduction to Object-Oriented Programming

 }

-We can also create an exception hierarchy, where each exception class inherits from the previous one.
+We can also create our own exception classes (hierarchy) that inherit from the Exception class.
 As an example, consider a simple banking application that allows deposits and withdrawals:

 class BankingException extends Exception {}